 The girl, clearly stunned by the thought and quickly flushing in extreme embarrassment stammered out “oh!
 I would just die!”

 And that’s all for this edition of ENN’s “Guest Room”.
 If you would like to comment on this episode or would like to send along a news story for us to look into drop us an email at firstname.lastname@example.org.

-You can listen to this and future episodes by finding us in the iTunes store, just search on Ears News Network.
-You can also subscribe to our RSS feed.
+You can listen to this and future episodes by finding us in the iTunes store and now on Stitcher, just search on Ears News Network.
 Details can be found on the “How to Listen” page at EarsNews.net.
 There you can find links to our Facebook page and Twitter account as well.

-Until next time, I’m your host, Parker Byrd, saying thanks for listening to the Ears News Network, the mistrusted name in Disney news.
+So until next time, for my co-host Erin Dole and me, Parker Byrd, thanks for listening to the Ears News Network, the mistrusted name in Disney news.
 Goodbye everybody.